Everything you need to get work done, now in one place

 Google Sites is designed to make it easy for employees to create and collaborate on internal sites for their projects, teams and departments.
 You can also make a public website with Google Sites, but most businesses prefer to go with a traditional web hosting solution for their public sites.

-If you’re looking for more dynamic or advanced web solutions for your public web site, you may want to run G Suite in addition to a web host.
-Any web host that provides the technology or platform you need to run your services should work with G Suite.
+If you’re looking for more dynamic or advanced web solutions for your public web site, you may want to run Google Workspace in addition to a web host.
+Any web host that provides the technology or platform you need to run your services should work with Google Sites.
 Two of our web host partners that register domains are Enom and Go Daddy.